gradle/gradle/design-docs/managed-source-sets.md

 - TBD: Change `ProjectSourceSet` so that it is bridged in the same way as the `binaries` container, alternatively move `sources` completely into model space.
 - TBD: Currently `JavaBasePlugin` contributes source sets to `sources` container.

-## Plugin author declares default implementation for any extensible type
+## Plugin author declares default implementation and internal views for custom `LanguageSourceSet` subtype

 Extend story "Plugin author declares default implementation for extensible binary and component type" for `LanguageSourceSet`.

-- Update user guide and samples to show how to implement a custom `@Managed` `LanguageSourceSet` type
+Update user guide and samples to show how to implement a custom `@Managed` `LanguageSourceSet` type

 As part of this work, remove empty subclasses of `BaseLanguageSourceSet`, such as `DefaultCoffeeScriptSourceSet`.

-## Plugin author declares internal view for custom non-managed source set types

-Add support for `LanguageSourceSet` and `FunctionalSourceSet`.